ZaurKasymov/blog/content/authors/admin/_index.md

     url: https://www.rudn.ru/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I am students.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Design
-  - Computational Linguistics
+  - Application programming
-  - Information Retrieval
+  - Computer Science

 # Education to show in About widget
 education: